James Cervetto: Life

+At a concert in the Hanover Square Rooms on 24 March 1784, Cervetto gave the first performance of Haydn's Second Cello Concerto, and repeated the work one week later.
+Reports of the time show that it was written for Cervetto; it is thought that Haydn, informed of Cervetto's abilities, composed the work so as to have its particular character and technical challenges.

 In the early part of his career he was in friendly rivalry with the cellist John Crosdill.
 In 1783 his father died, leaving him £20,000, and he became less active in his profession.
 His last known concert took place on 2 March 1795 at Frederick, Duke of York's residence York House, Picadilly, at which George III was present.

 James Cervetto died in London on 5 February 1837, "leaving," wrote George Grove, "a few unimportant pieces for his instrument behind him".
 Amongst his legatees were the architect George Basevi and Maria D'Israeli (née Basevi), the mother of the politician Benjamin Disraeli.